$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Introduction

-however, such vector leptoquark would mediate a tree-level contribution to the semileptonic decay $K_{L}\rightarrow\mu e$, which remains unobserved, setting the strong bound on the Pati-Salam breaking scale of $M_{\mathrm{High}}\apprge1\,\mathrm{PeV}$ \cite{Valencia:1994cj} (which can be relaxed to $M\apprge80\,\mathrm{TeV}$ via the proper flavour structure \cite{Kuznetsov:2012ai,Carpentier:2010ue,Giudice:2014tma,Assad:2017iib,Blanke:2018sro,Calibbi:2017qbu,Dolan:2020doe}, however this is still too heavy for the $R_{D^{(*)}}$ anomalies).
-A breaking at the TeV scale is possible if vector-like fermions are included \cite{Calibbi:2017qbu,Blanke:2018sro,Iguro:2021kdw}, however this framework predicts a massive $Z'$ with unsuppressed $\mathcal{O}(g_{s})$ couplings to light quarks.
-A further variation of the original Pati-Salam model, based on two chiral copies of $SU(4)$ was proposed in \cite{Fornal:2018dqn}, however the vector leptoquark predicted at the 10 TeV scale is too heavy to explain $R_{D^{(*)}}$.
+This picture of ``$B$-anomalies'' led to important model building efforts by the community during the last 8 years, in order to interpret these anomalies as a low energy signal of a consistent NP model.
+A massive, electrically neutral $Z'$ vector was identified as a possible explanation of the $R_{K^{(*)}}$ anomalies (see e.g.~\cite{Crivellin:2015mga,Crivellin:2015lwa,Chiang:2017hlj,King:2017anf,Falkowski:2018dsl,Navarro:2021sfb}), while different leptoquarks were proposed to address either $R_{K^{(*)}}$ or $R_{D^{(*)}}$ separately (see e.g.~\cite{Becirevic:2017jtw,deMedeirosVarzielas:2018bcy,Angelescu:2021lln,Becirevic:2022tsj}).
+Interestingly, the vector leptoquark $U_{1}(\boldsymbol{3},\boldsymbol{1},2/3)$ was identified as the only single mediator capable of addressing both $B$-anomalies simultaneously \cite{Angelescu:2021lln}.
+However, the gauge nature of $U_{1}$ requires to specify a clear ultra-violet (UV) completion that explains its origin.
+The original ideas by Pati and Salam (PS) \cite{Pati:1974yy}, led to tensions with unobserved processes such as $K_{L}\rightarrow\mu e$.
 Instead, an interesting proposal was firstly laid out in the Appendix of \cite{Diaz:2017lit}, and more formally later in \cite{DiLuzio:2017vat}, following the idea introduced in \cite{Georgi:2016xhm} that color could appear as a diagonal subgroup of a larger $SU(3+N)\times SU(3)'$ local symmetry valid at high energies.
 The particular choice $N=1$ leads to the so-called ``4321'' gauge symmetry,